-Today’s post comes from our friend Tammie.
+Today’s post about marital disappointment comes from our friend Tammie.
 You can check out more of her work here.

 When I go to the hair salon, I rarely do anything dramatic.
 I usually touch up my highlights, cover the dreaded grays and request a trim.
 This required maintenance of split ends and dark roots is a mystery to my husband.
 When he sees the bill, he always questions why I spend over a hundred dollars just to walk out of the salon looking exactly the same.